Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

 \section{Experiments}

 We apply \ourmethod{} to six high-dimensional, structured BO tasks over molecules \cite{irwin2005zinc,irwin2020zinc20} and arithmetic expressions.
-We additionally investigate the impact of various components of our method in \autoref{sec:latent_results} and \autoref{sec:selfies_vs_jtvae}.
-As a roadmap for this section, log P and Expressions (\autoref{sec:logp_exp}) are tasks that are typically evaluated in low budget settings.
+We additionally investigate the impact of various components of our method in \autoref{sec:latent_results} and \autoref{sec:latent_results}. log P and Expressions (\autoref{sec:logp_exp}) are tasks that are typically evaluated in low budget settings.
 The Guacamol benchmarks (\autoref{sec:guacamol}) afford larger function evaluation budgets, and the protein docking task (\autoref{sec:docking}) is both low budget and the oracle is expensive.
 Error bars in all plots show standard error over runs.
+We implement \ourmethod{} leveraging BoTorch~\cite{balandat2020botorch} and GPyTorch~\cite{gardner2018gpytorch}\footnote{BoTorch and GPyTorch are released under the MIT license}.
+Code and model weights are available at \url{https://github.com/nataliemaus/lolbo}.

+\paragraph{Datasets} All methods have access to the same amount of supervised and unsupervised data for each task.
+To initialize all molecular optimization tasks, we generate labels for a random subset of $10,000$ molecules from the standardized unlabeled dataset of 1.27M molecules from the Guacamol benchmark software \cite{GuacaMol}.
+For the expressions task, we use the same labeled dataset of $40,000$ expressions from \cite{Huawei} to initialize all methods.
+Furthermore, wherever different VAEs are used for a given task, we use the same unsupervised dataset to train the VAEs so that the amount of unsupervised data also remains consistent.
+In particular, all molecular VAEs are pre-trained on the same aforementioned dataset of 1.27M molecules from \citet{GuacaMol}.

-\paragraph{Deep autoencoder models.} A variety of deep autoencoder models have been used for the benchmarks tasks we consider below.
-For the expressions task, we follow recent work \citep{kusner2017grammar,Huawei,Weighted_Retraining, notin2021improving} in using a GrammarVAE model \citep{kusner2017grammar}.
+\paragraph{Deep autoencoder models.} A variety of VAE models have been used for the benchmarks tasks we consider below.
+For \texttt{Expressions}, we follow recent work \citep{kusner2017grammar,Huawei,Weighted_Retraining, notin2021improving} in using a GrammarVAE model \citep{kusner2017grammar}.
 For the remaining \emph{de novo} molecule design tasks, we consider two models.